arcctgx/tagreaders/README.md

 * `isvbr` checks if an `.mp3` file has variable or constant bitrate.
 It serves as an example of `Mutagen` library usage.

+* `spectrogram` creates spectrograms of audio files.
+It supports all audio formats recognized by `sox`.
+Useful for spotting lossy transcodes.